Towards resolving the Galactic center GeV excess with millisecond-pulsar-like sources using machine learning: Systematic uncertainties

-The average radial profile and the profiles in North+South or East+West quadrants of the MSP-like component after removing sources detected in the 3FGL catalog and sources with the diffuse analysis flags are shown in Fig.~\ref{fig:radial_flags}.
+The average radial profile and the profiles in north+south or east+west quadrants of the MSP-like component after removing sources detected in the 3FGL catalog and sources with the diffuse analysis flags are shown in Fig.~\ref{fig:radial_flags}, top panel.
 The profiles are similar to the profiles in Fig.~\ref{fig:radial} with the overall normalization reduced by about 40\%.
+The radial profile of MSP-like sources without sources with $|b| < 2^\circ$ is shown on the bottom panel of Fig.~\ref{fig:radial_flags}.
+The effect of masking the Galactic plane within $2^\circ$ is less than about 25\% up to $10^\circ$ from the GC for the east+west quadrants (cf. Fig.~\ref{fig:radial}), while above $10^\circ$ from the GC the flux from the msp+ sources in the east+west quadrants is up to a factor of 2 smaller after masking the Galactic plane, which shows that at large distances from the GC the flux in the east+west quadrants is dominated by the Galactic disk sources, while within $10^\circ$ from the GC the flux is dominated by a spherical distribution of sources.

 The effect of removing sources with analysis flags on the source count distribution is shown in Fig.~\ref{fig:source_count_flags}.
-Diffuse analysis flags (flags 1, 6, or 13 in the 4FGL-DR4 catalog \cite{2023arXiv230712546B}) have relatively little effect on the source count distribution and they mostly affect sources with energy flux below about $10^{-11}\ {\rm erg\, cm^{-2} s^{-1}}$.
+Diffuse analysis flags (flags 1, 6, or 13 in the 4FGL-DR4 catalog \cite{2023arXiv230712546B}) mostly affect sources with energy flux below about $4\times 10^{-12}\ {\rm erg\, cm^{-2} s^{-1}}$, for larger fluxes the effect is less than 25\%.
 Although the source count distribution after removing sources with diffuse analysis flags seems to be inconsistent with the GLC model, one should take into account the effect of removing the flagged sources on the source sensitivity model used in Ref.~\cite{2022JCAP...06..025D} to determine the predicted source count distributions of sources detected by the {\Fermi} LAT that can explain the GC excess.
 Removing all sources with flags has a rather large effect on the source count distribution.
 However, one should also take into account the effect on the \Fermi-LAT source detection sensitivity.
 In addition, some flags are given to sources, which are unstable with respect to a change in the diffuse emission model (e.g., a source moves outside of the 95\% containment ellipse), but the sources themselves do not disappear.
-As a result, removing sources with all analysis flags is likely a too conservative approach to estimate the contribution of point-like sources in the ROI.
+As a result, removing sources with all analysis flags is likely a too conservative approach to estimate the contribution of pointlike sources in the ROI.